College Interview FAQs

 At home, you might be contacted by an alum.
 You might also find yourself participating in less formal group information sessions with students or college admission staff, or chatting with a representative at a college fair.

-Some students - especially international students - may have Skype interviews.
+Some students - especially international students - may be offered remote interviews (Zoom, Skype, etc.)

-No. This is important when it comes to interview tips.
-Most interviewers want to make you feel welcome and relaxed - it's the best way for them to learn about you.
+No. Most interviewers want to make you feel welcome and relaxed because it's the best way for them to learn about you.
 Remember that your interviewer wants you to succeed.
 So picture a friendly face awaiting you as you work on how to prepare for an interview.

 How do I prepare for my college interview?